jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 > THE FIRST DATABASE SYSTEM
 > ---
-> The first true database system IMS (Information Management System) was developed by IBM in the 1960s in support of NASA's Apollo moon landing program.
+> The first true database system IMS was developed by IBM in the 1960s in support of NASA's Apollo moon landing program.
 Flat file systems were out of the question.

+>Abbr.
+IMS: Information Management System.
+>Abbr.
+IBM: International Business Machines Corporation

 ## 1.3 EXAMINING COMPETING DATABASE MODELS